paulrotar/DAT504/README.md

 # Consumption

-This project was generated with the MEANP5 stack ( MEAN stack + P5.js ).
+This project was generated with the MANP5 stack ( MAN stack + P5.js), no express.
+SOZ :(.

 ## Instruction to install